-Healthcare finance can have diverse definitions, depending on the setting.
+Healthcare finance can have many different definitions, depending on the setting.
 For our purposes, healthcare finance encompasses the accounting and financial management functions of healthcare organizations.
 Accounting involves the measurement, in financial terms, of a business's operations and financial status, while financial management (corporate finance) involves the application of theory and concepts developed to help managers make better decisions.
-In practice, the two functions blend, with accounting generating the data needed to make sound decisions and financial management providing the framework for those decisions. assets, and financing of an organization.
-In general, the purpose of accounting is to create and provide to interested parties-both internal (managers) and external (investors)-useful information about an organization's financial status and operations.
+In practice, the two functions blend, with accounting generating the data needed to make sound decisions and financial management providing the framework for those decisions.